-Figure 14 shows the equivalent analog input of the AD9224 which consists of a differential sample-and-hold amplifier (SHA).
+Figure 3 shows the equivalent analog input of the AD9225, which consists of a differential sample-and-hold amplifier.
 The differential input structure of the SHA is highly flexible, allowing the devices to be easily configured for either a differential or single-ended input.
 The dc offset, or common-mode voltage, of the input(s) can be set to accommodate either single-supply or dual-supply systems.
-Note also, that the analog inputs, VINA and VINB, are interchangeable, with the exception that reversing the inputs to the VINA and VINB pins results in a polarity inversion.
+Also, note that the analog inputs, VINA and VINB, are interchangeable, with the exception that reversing the inputs to the VINA and VINB pins results in a polarity inversion.

-Figure 14.
+Figure 3.
 Simplified Input Circuit

-The AD9224 has a wide input range.
+The AD9225 has a wide input range.
 The input peaks may be moved to AVDD or AVSS before performance is compromised.
 This allows for much greater flexibility when selecting single-ended drive schemes.
-Op amps and ac coupling clamps can be set to available reference levels rather than be dictated by what the ADC "needs."
+Op amps and ac coupling clamps can be set to available reference levels rather than be dictated according to what the ADC needs.